Conservation Starters

 Michele's green tips

-2. Help cut back on water by exploring local government programs.
-Some cities offer free, rebate, or pay-back programs to install low-flush toilets to convert yards to drought tolerant landscapes.
+2. Cut down on your water use.
+Many cities or states provide free, rebate, or pay-back programs to install low-flush toilets or to convert yards to drought tolerant landscape.
+Using your dishwasher without heavy rinsing can also significantly reduce your household water use.

 Reducing Food Waste